-Garfield the Movie makes comeback
+'Garfield the Movie' makes comeback

 Plus, mark your calendars because the movie itself is hitting theaters on May 24, 2024!

 Guess what?
-Michael Hodges, who’s super talented and got a Grammy nomination, helped make this awesome soundtrack.
+Michael Hodges, who’s super talented and got three Grammy nominations in 2017, helped make this awesome soundtrack.

 He’s not just a producer but also a singer and songwriter.
 And he’s the big boss behind “The Garfield Movie” music.